 Excessive absences have a direct effect on your grade and ability to be granted an opportunity to test for your certification/license in your curriculum area.
+Students receiving more than 13 absences (85% of each semester), will automatically receive a failing grade.
 In addition, excessive absences may result in not being promoted to second year of the program.